 pip before installing Sciagraph, or you might have issues installing it.

 Here are the commands to do so; substitute your version of Python if needed, e.g.

-See the documentation on setting up Sciagraph in production for detail on configuration for real-world usage.
+See the documentation on setting up Sciagraph for a more detailed overview of available options.

 Sciagraph requires an access token to run, so next you’ll need to sign up for the free Hobbyist plan to use it.

 Once you’ve done that, you can move on to the next step of actually using Sciagraph.